drewpager/ddn/README.md

-## Daily Dose Now - Next Implementation
+## Just an example of Next Implementation

+# Not the DDN w/ Next example